 According to a survey done by Samajik Suvidha Sangam Society under the aegis of the Delhi government, New Delhi has 2.42 lakh children out of school.
 Only 71% of Delhi’s children attend school against the national figure of 94.5%.
 The educational disparity between the rich and the poor in Delhi can be judged from another finding of the survey which found that only 4.7% of the people in slums clusters were graduates.
 Only about 20% were found to have completed elementary education, 15.2% primary and only 7.9% higher secondary.

 The other major problem demanding urgent action is land allotment for educational institutions.
 Over 270 schools in Delhi were given the lands at throwaway prices with a condition that schools must admit children from the economically weaker sections of the society.
 The schools, however, have failed to adhere to this condition.
 Hence, the Delhi government began to pressurize such schools to get admission for poor children also.
 The government also specified its orders by stating that children from families whose annual income is below 48,000 should be given both free admission and free education in the schools.
 However, the statement is applicable only for class 11 students.
 The government has stopped negotiating into the matter any further, and the schools have come back to their ruthless practice.

-- Opening up more medical, engineering and other professional colleges in PPP Model.
+- More medical, engineering and other professional colleges on PPP Model

-- The Global Fellowship Programme needs to be initiated for Visiting Faculty from Universities of other countries for Research Oriented Inter-University Programmes on the subjects like Environmental Engineering, Disaster Management and Transportation & Traffic Engineering etc.
+- Inter-university programmes on subjects like Environmental Engineering, Disaster Management and Transportation & Traffic Engineering etc.